 - Contraceptives lead to bestiality.
 As proof, the video cites the Bloodhound Gang’s 1999 song “Bad Touch”: “You and me baby ain’t nothin’ but mammals / So let’s do it like they do on the Discovery Channel.”
 Somehow, this is very different from the video’s other suggestions that humans are just like apes, or elsewhere, its bizarre case against sterilization:

 “If you had a valuable racehorse, because of its worth, you’d want it to have as many offspring as possible.
-But the value of a horse is nothing compared to the infinite value of each and every person.”Dr. Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+But the value of a horse is nothing compared to the infinite value of each and every person.”Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 Oh, they mention NAMBLA, too.
 Now there’s a surprise.